 Mononucleosis (mono) is an infection.
 It's usually caused by the Epstein-Barr virus.
-People get it through contact with saliva, mucus from the nose and throat, and sometimes tears.
-A child can get mono if he or she kisses an infected person.
+People get it through contact with saliva and with mucus from the nose and throat.
+A child can get mono from kissing an infected person.
 Or a child may get it after sharing a glass, fork, or spoon with someone who has mono.

 Sometimes the virus causes the spleen to swell.
 The spleen is an organ in the upper left side of the belly.
 If it ruptures, it's an emergency.
-So it's important for your child to avoid rough sports or challenging activities while he or she has mono.
+So it's important for your child to avoid rough sports or challenging activities while your child has mono.
 These can put extra pressure on the spleen.

 It takes time to recover from mono.
-The lymph nodes in your child's neck may be larger than normal for up to 1 month.
-Most children get better after several weeks.
-But it could take several months before your child's normal energy is back.
-Lots of rest will help him or her feel better.
+The lymph nodes in your child's neck may be larger than normal for a while.
+Most children get better after 2 to 4 weeks.
+But it could take several more weeks before your child's normal energy is back.
+Lots of rest will help your child feel better.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-Call your doctor or nurse call line or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line or nurse advice line now or seek immediate medical care if:

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.